-Our after school child care or schoolage programs are designed for children who attend half-day kindergarten or for 6-11 year-olds who need supervised care before or after school.
+Our after school child care or schoolage programs are designed for children who attend kindergarten or for 6-11 year-olds who need supervised care after school.
 We transport children in State of Michigan approved Gretchen’s House buses driven by staff with Chauffeur licenses.

 The teacher-to-child ratio in our schoolage programs is generally 1:10.

-The Gretchen’s House locations which offer transportation to and/or from local elementary schools do so if we have at least 4 children to transport:
+The Gretchen’s House locations which offer transportation from local elementary schools do so if we have at least 4 children to transport:

 - Mt.
-Vernon, Ann Arbor After School Care Program transports students to and from Eberwhite Elementary School.
+Vernon, Ann Arbor After School Care Program transports students from Eberwhite Elementary School.

-- Traver, Ann Arbor After School Care Program transports students to and from Logan, & Thurston.
+- Traver, Ann Arbor After School Care Program transports students from Logan.

-- Dhu Varren, Ann Arbor After School Care Program transports students to and from Northside, King.
+- Dhu Varren, Ann Arbor After School Care Program transports students from Thurston, Northside, Logan.

 - Northside Community Church is also a (sattelite) location for SA care.